Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

-We consider $\alpha \in [0.5, 5]$, which results in background excitatory and inhibitory input rates $\le 30\,\mathrm{kHz}$ given the base and offset rate values for the different scenarios (see below).
-These values are similar to the rate range used in the current-based simulations above and represent a reasonable assumption for cortical neurons as they typically have a large number of presynaptic partners \citep{megias2001total}.
-Using the input rates and the synaptic parameters, it is possible to calculate the mean $\muu$ and variance $\sigmau^2$ as a function of the background input scaling factor $\alpha$ (\cite[][Section 6.5]{Petrovici2016}; \cite{zerlaut2018modeling}).
+By different choices of the base rates $\resub{1}, \risub{1}$, rate offsets $\resub{0}, \risub{0}$, together with choices for the excitatory and inhibitory synaptic efficacies of the background input, we obtain different scenarios that reflect the diversity and complexity of conductance-based interactions (see below).
+We consider $\alpha \in [0.5, 5]$, which results in background excitatory and inhibitory input rates $\le 30\,\mathrm{kHz}$ given the base and offset rate values for the different scenarios.
+These values are similar to the rate range used in the current-based simulations above and represent a reasonable assumption for cortical neurons as they typically have a large number of presynaptic partners \cite{megias2001total}.
+Using the input rates and the synaptic parameters, it is possible to calculate the mean $\muu$ and variance $\sigmau^2$ as a function of the background input scaling factor $\alpha$ (\cite{Petrovici2016}, Section 6.5; \cite{zerlaut2018modeling}).